 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Develop energy and Counties, Communities should develop a Revise
+Develop energy and Municipalities Communities should develop a Revise

-water efficiency and municipalities baseline analysis of energy and water
+water efficiency and baseline analysis of energy and water

 conservation use, broadly identify potential

 strategies efficiency and conservation measures,

 and analyze the feasibility of

 implementing them, including the

 availability of financing.
 This strategy

 should be used as an input to local

 comprehensive planning and as a

 guide to implementation.
-CMAP can

-support local governments through

-one-on-one technical assistance, and

-also by working through appropriate

-state and local agencies.

-• Published in June 2011, "PlanIt Green: A Sustainability Plan for Oak Park and River Forest" includes numerous baseline metrics, including information on energy consumption.
+Published in June 2011, "PlanIt Green: A Sustainability Plan for Oak Park and River Forest" includes numerous baseline metrics, including information on energy consumption.
 The report was prepared by Seven Generations Ahead and Delta for Oak Park-River Forest Community Foundation.

-• Update the "Lead Implementers" list to include counties.
+Update the "Lead Implementers" list.
 CMAP's role in water efficiency/conservation can be to support municipalities through influential entities such as the IDNR Office of Water Resource's Lake Michigan Allocation Program and the Northwest Water Planning Alliance.
 Otherwise, CMAP will continue to work one-on-one with communities who apply for local technical assistance, assuming there is funding to support this type of work.